Kibworth: Transport

 Arriva Midlands operates Sapphire route X3 between Leicester and Market Harborough and Stagecoach Midlands route X7 between Leicester and Northampton, both via the village.
 The Midland Main Line runs through the area, but Kibworth railway station, which served both villages, closed in 1968.

-Sports

-The local cricket club won the ECB National Club Cricket Championship in 2004.
+Sport and Leisure

+Cricket

+It's not clear when Kibworth Cricket Club was founded, but evidence of cricket being played in the villages dates back to 1846.
+The club moved to their new ground in 2006.
+Kibworth CC has a significant success record, with 13 County championship titles to their name and two ECB National Club Cricket Championship wins, in 2004 and 2008.
+Kibworth field four senior teams in the Leicestershire and Rutland Cricket League (a designated ECB Premier League) and a Women's team in the East Midlands Women's Cricket League.
+They also have an established junior training section that play competitive cricket in the Leicestershire Youth League.

+Football

-The association football club, previously Kibworth and Smeeton, was renamed in 2018 as Kibworth Town, merging the younger and senior teams together.
+The association football club, previously known as Kibworth and Smeeton, was renamed in 2018 as Kibworth Town, merging the younger and senior teams together.

+Rugby union

+Founded in 1923, Kibworth was the home of Kibworth RUFC until a move to Market Harborough in 1957.
+During their time in Kibworth, the club played at three separate grounds, one next to the Old Swan pub, one located on the recreation ground, and one in a field on Fleckney Road.
+The club retained the name "Kibworth RUFC" right up until 2006, when its name was changed to "Market Harborough RUFC".

+Keeping up the rugby tradition, Kibworth CE Primary School is host to Kibworth Rugby Stars, a children's rugby club serving ages 18 months to 6 years.

+Other clubs

 The village also has clubs for snooker, tennis, golf, bowls and dance.

-Kibworth is also home to Kibworth Rugby Stars, a children's rugby club serving ages 18 months to 6 years.

 Kibworth Harcourt Mill

 The mill, a Grade 2* listed structure, last worked in the 1930s and until 1936 was owned by Merton College, Oxford, then ownership and responsibility was transferred to the Society for the Protection of Ancient Buildings (SPAB).
-As of March 2022, restoration costing £350,000 is close to completion.
+Restoration costing £350,000 was undertaken from 2020 to 2021.
 With parts dating from "at least 1711", it is the last surviving post mill in Leicestershire county.